 Pockets galore, we love the shapes and sizes of the VaporHowe's storage.

 The back of the VaporHowe has a zippered pocket with an internal mesh phone pocket.
 Our testers loved this pocket for sunglasses, headlamps, first aid supplies, and other gadgets that we might need to carry.
 For a race like the Ultra Trail du Mont Blanc, with an infamously long list of required gear, the VaporHowe excels.
 Moving outward is the massive stretchy pocket that is perfect for bulky layers like rain jackets, hats, and pants.
 We were also able to fit our climbing shoes and chalk bag in here, making this pack a great choice for mountain scrambles.
 The Velcro closure left us feeling confident that we wouldn't accidentally drop any of our precious supplies.
 Up top are the bladder pocket and a smaller pocket, great for a headlamp, wallet, or additional snacks.

 Here at OutdoorGearLab, we're in the business of trusting no one; we took our measurements to see how the manufacturer's claimed weight stood up to the truth.
-The VaporHowe shocked us when we first picked it up, and its place as the lightest vest in this review — men's or women's — earned it a perfect 10/10 in the category.
+The VaporHowe shocked us when we first picked it up because it's so lightweight for what it includes.

 While we wouldn't want to compromise durability, size, or comfort for weight, our testers do appreciate a lightweight vest that doesn't hold us back.
 At 12.6 ounces with the bladder, or an impressive 8.2 ounces without, the VaporHowe is remarkably light without sacrificing any of the other qualities we find so important.

 The VaporHowe is so light it actually made us faster.